Home » Symptoms » Cat Symptoms A-Z » Destructive Behavior, Scratching Objects or the Floor

 Basics and possible causes

 Cats scratch for several reasons rooted in their natural instinct.
-One of the main reasons is to groom their claws.
-By scratching, they remove the dead outer layer of the claws to reveal the sharper and healthier layer underneath.
+One of the main reasons is the care of their claws.
+By scratching, they remove the dead outer layer of their claws to expose the sharper and healthier layer underneath.

-Another reason for scratching is to mark their territory.
+Another reason for scratching is marking their territory.
 Cats have scent glands in their paws that release pheromones when scratching.
 These chemical signals serve to mark their territory and keep other cats away.

 Stress or anxiety can also trigger destructive behavior.
-Changes in the environment, such as moving, new family members, or other pets, can cause stress that the cat relieves by scratching.
+Changes in the environment, such as a move, new family members, or other pets, can cause stress that the cat relieves through scratching.

-Boredom or lack of mental stimulation can also lead cats to exhibit destructive behavior.
-If they are not stimulated enough, they will find other ways to release their excess energy.
+Boredom or lack of mental stimulation can also lead cats to display destructive behavior.
+When they are not sufficiently stimulated, they seek other ways to release their excess energy.

 In some cases, scratching can also indicate health problems, such as skin diseases or pain in the paws, which require veterinary attention.